 The gradient panel consists of three sections:

-- The upper section contains the common gradient attributes of the gradient and a selection on how to apply the gradient.
+- The upper section contains the common gradient attributes, and a preview of the gradient that also server as a button to open the list of gradient styles and presets.
 In addition to these, two gradient options (Distorted and Scale First, see below) can be found in the panel menu.

 - The middle section contains basic gradient shape attributes.
 Selecting a gradient shape may change the content of this section (see below in Selecting Shape).

-- The bottom section contains the gradient color editing.
-The gradient color stops can be edited in the bottom gradient slider.
+- The lower section contains the gradient color editing.
+The gradient color stops can be edited in the gradient slider.
 Existing gradient color styles and can be selected from the gradient color drop box.
-More gradient color options can be found in the Gradient Color.
+More gradient color options can be found in the Gradient Color Selector view.

 The gradient slider can be used to create, change and remove color stops in a gradient: